 - What types of food and beverages are served in the full-service galley?

 - You can purchase a variety of food and beverage items at the galley.
-For lunch/dinner, our selection includes cheeseburgers, chicken sandwiches, hot dogs, pizza, quesadillas, cold-cut sandwiches, chips, popcorn, and candy.
+For lunch/dinner, our selection includes cheeseburgers, chicken sandwiches, hot dogs, pizza, quesadillas, chips, popcorn, and candy.
 Our drink selection includes soda, bottled water, beer, and wine.

 - I am planning on eating in the full service galley, how much money should I bring?

 - Approximately $15.00 should cover the cost of your lunch, as well as some wine or beer.